python-jsonschema/jsonschema/docs/errors.rst

 .. currentmodule:: jsonschema.exceptions

-When an invalid instance is encountered, a :exc:`ValidationError` will be raised or returned, depending on which method or function is used.
+When an invalid instance is encountered, a `ValidationError` will be raised or returned, depending on which method or function is used.

 .. autoexception:: ValidationError